wultra/powerauth-crypto/docs/Maven-Modules.md

 PowerAuth backend services are composed of following applications:

 - `powerauth-java-server` - A server application implementing a PowerAuth Server.
-It is responsible for publishing PowerAuth Server SOAP methods and RESTful API, and also for persistence of the data in a database.
+It is responsible for publishing PowerAuth Server RESTful API, and also for persistence of the data in a database.
 - `enrollment-server` - A server application publishing the PowerAuth Standard RESTful API and allowing customization of the activation process.
 - `powerauth-admin` - A server application providing web user interface for managing PowerAuth applications and activations.
 - `powerauth-push-server` - A server application used for delivering push messages to iOS and Android devices.